WetGlasses/RPi.ImageProcessing-1/README.md

 # RPi.ImageProcessing-1

 In this stage I stablished a serial interface between my python application and an Arduino board.
 It needs an additional library- pySerial.
+Attach three LEDs in the 2nd, 3rd and 4th pin of the Arduino.
+They will indicate whether the ball is at the center or left or right side of the window...